zetabank-devteam/teacher_manual/docs/source/build_tutorial/4.assembly_diy_kit/top_layer.rst

 |
 |

-10. Install the antenna to the top part and tighten.
+10. Install the antenna to the top plate and tighten.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/3-10.jpg

 |
 |

-11. Install the CSI camera module on the top part.
+11. Install the CSI camera module on the top plate.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/3-11.jpg

 |
 |

-12. Tighten the 4 nuts on the top part.
+12. Tighten the 4 nuts on the top plate.

     .. thumbnail:: /_images/build_tutorial/4.assembly_diy_kit/3-12.jpg